vnknt/p2p_network/README.md

 ```
 # More
-This peer to peer network is unstructed.
+This peer to peer network is unstructured.
 It means that network is created randomly.
 Each node has more than 2 peers.
 For example assume that there are 6 peers in the network.
 If you draw nodes and connections, it will be a network like that

 <img src="https://user-images.githubusercontent.com/55465202/113516908-9b158580-9585-11eb-834b-95448d08029d.jpg" width=800/>